 Project Loon is all about balloons

-It sounds like a sci-fi send up cooked up by Spike Milligan or some equally whacky member of the lunatic fringe; however, it’s a fact Google Project Loon is likely to start testing next year.
+It sounds like a sci-fi send up cooked up by Spike Milligan or some equally whacky member of the lunatic fringe; however, it’s a fact Google Project Loon has started to be deployed.
 “And what precisely is Project Loon when it’s at home,” some may ask…

 Well it’s like this… A network of high altitude helium filled balloons is going to be positioned up in the clouds at 60,000 feet (the stratosphere, no less) where it is to relay mobile data streams at speeds of between 3G and 4G to connected devices.